Richard Biegenwald: Murders

-Other crimes

-Biegenwald worked odd jobs for the next three years and kept a low profile.
-In 1977, Biegenwald was suspected in a rape, and was wanted for failing to report to his parole officer.
+Biegenwald worked odd jobs for three years and kept a low profile.
+In 1977, Biegenwald was suspected of a rape, and was wanted for failing to report to his parole officer.
 Biegenwald was arrested in Brooklyn in 1980 on the rape charge, but was released after the victim failed to pick him out of a lineup.
 Biegenwald got married, and he and his wife moved to Asbury Park, New Jersey.
-There, Biegenwald was befriended by Dherran Fitzgerald, who would play a role in several of his future murders.
+Biegenwald befriended Dherran Fitzgerald, who would play a role in several of his future murders.

 Biegenwald struck again when he shot and killed 18-year-old Anna Olesiewicz in Ocean Township, New Jersey.
 Her body was found in January 1983 by children playing in a wooded lot behind a Burger King on Route 35 and Sunset Avenue, fully clothed with no signs of sexual assault and with four bullets in her head.
 He had found the young woman walking down the boardwalk in Asbury Park, and lured her into his car.
-A friend of Biegenwald's wife went to police after Biegenwald showed her another young woman's body that he had hidden inside his Asbury Park home's garage.
+A friend of Biegenwald's wife went to the police after Biegenwald showed her another young woman's body that he had hidden inside his Asbury Park home's garage.

 Biegenwald was also suspected, but never charged, in two other killings.
-One involved the shooting death of John Petrone, an ex–convict and sometime police informer, unearthed—minus his jawbone—on a remote New Jersey wildlife preserve.
+One involved the shooting death of John Petrone, an ex–convict and sometimes police informer, unearthed—minus his jawbone—on a remote New Jersey wildlife preserve.

-The other case involved Virginia Clayton, 17, abducted and killed on September 8, 1982, her body found three days later, four miles from the site where Petrone was buried.
+The other case involved Virginia Clayton, 17, abducted and killed on September 8, 1982.
+Her body was found three days later, four miles from the site where Petrone was buried.